simplay/pigeon/README.md

   export P_PORT="YOUR_TS3_QUERY_SERVER_PORT"
   export P_SECRET="YOUR_SOCKET_PASSPHRASE"
   ```

+or by setting up a pigeon config file.
+For doing so perform `cp data/pigeon_config.example.yml data/pigeon_config.yml` and specify the corresponding runtime parameters.

 3. Install the bundler gem via `gem install bundler`.

 4. Install all relevant dependencies by running `bundle`.